ssdbhub/ssdbhub.github.io/Readme.md

 SSDB is based on Google’s LevelDB and is fast as today’s best in-memory databases.
-SSDB database is not bound to RAM and is capable of storing significantly (by 100 times) more data, compared to in-memory datavases.
+SSDB database is not bound to RAM and is capable of storing significantly (by 100 times) more data, compared to in-memory databases.

 Nowadays different companies are using SSDB in production for high throughput, low-latency access to large data sets.